What is a Schengen Visa ?

 Your entry in a Schengen country can be denied if you are unable to present the copies of the documents required for your Schengen visa application.
 Therefore it is strongly advised to carry these documents with you during the entire duration of your trip.

 What is the Schengen area ?

-The Schengen Area, or Schengen Countries Zone, is a group of European nations which have abolished border controls between each other, these include France, Germany, Italy, Spain, the Netherlands, Poland, and the Scandinavian nations, but not the U.K. and Ireland.
-Most European Union (EU) countries are signatories to the Schengen Agreement, although some non Schengen countries, like Bulgaria and Romania, are signed up but not yet active members and merely obliged to join in the future.
-Switzerland, Iceland, and Norway are not in the EU but are inside Schengen.
+The Schengen Area, or Schengen Countries Zone, is a group of European nations that have abolished border controls between each other.
+These include France, Germany, Italy, Spain, The Netherlands, Poland, and Scandinavian nations, but not the U.K. and Ireland.
+Most European Union (EU) countries are signatories to the Schengen Agreement, although some non-Schengen countries, like Bulgaria and Romania, are signed up but not yet active members and merely obliged to join in the future.
+Switzerland, Iceland, and Norway are not in the EU but are inside of the Schengen Area.

 Who needs a visa to enter Europe?

 Most non-European citizens (particularly from Africa, Russia, India and China) need a Schengen visa to enter one of the Schengen member states.
 Some countries, such as the United States, Canada, Mexico, Brazil, Australia and Japan, have signed a visa waiver agreement with the European Union.
 This means that their nationals don’t need a visa to enter Europe if their visit doesn’t exceed 90 days.

 However residents, and not yet citizens, of such countries will need a Schengen visa if they are originally from countries which haven’t signed this waiver agreement.

 For more information, please read the following page : Do I need a Schengen visa ?

 What reasons for visits to Europe require a short-stay Schengen Visa?